Helen Murray Free: Career

-It was from developing the Ictotest that got the Frees thinking.
-Free worked with her husband to make the tests even more convenient than tablets by creating strips.
-The duo introduced Clinistix (the famous “dip-and-read” test) in 1956.
+The Frees introduced Clinistix (the famous “dip-and-read” test) in 1956.
 It was the first dip-and-read diagnostic test strip for monitoring glucose in urine.
 They then worked to develop other strips that could test for key indicators of diseases, such as proteins and ketones.
 Eventually, they were able to create Multistix, which enabled a urine analysis that combined multiple tests into one strip.
 They did this by making an impermeable barrier between the multiple reagents on the strip.
 Several other testing strips were developed and added to the market, including Uristix, Ketostix, Dextrostix, Labstix, and the still-current product, Multistix.

 Free moved into the Growth and Development Department in 1969, and she eventually became the director of Specialty Test Systems seven years later.
 She was Director of Marketing Services for the Research Products Division when Bayer Diagnostics acquired Miles in 1978.

-Free also earned a Master of Arts in Management (Health Care Administration) from Central Michigan University (1978), and served as an Adjunct Professor of Management at Indiana University South Bend.
+Free also earned a Master of Arts in management (health care administration) from Central Michigan University (1978), and served as an adjunct professor of management at Indiana University South Bend.

 By 1975, Free had earned seven patents for her improvements in medical and clinical urinalysis testing.
 In that year, she and her husband co-authored their second book, Urinalysis in Laboratory Practice, which is still a standard work in the field.
 She retired in 1982, but continued to work as a consultant for Bayer Diagnostics in Elkhart, Indiana.

 Later years

 After her retirement, Free became an active promoter of science education.
-She has devoted special attention to educating both female and underprivileged students, through programs such as "Kids & Chemistry" and "Expanding Your Horizons."
+She devoted special attention to educating both female and underprivileged students, through programs such as "Kids & Chemistry" and "Expanding Your Horizons."